-The Company invests in IO Agency and Non-Agency RMBS strips.
+The Company invests in IO Agency and Non-Agency RMBS strips ("IO RMBS strips").
 IO RMBS strips represent the Company's right to receive a specified proportion of the contractual interest flows of the collateral.
-The Company has accounted for IO RMBS strips at fair value with changes in fair value recognized in the Company's Consolidated Statements of Operations and Comprehensive Income (Loss).
+The Company has accounted for IO RMBS strips at fair value with changes in fair value recognized in the Company's Consolidated Statements of Operations and Comprehensive Income.
 The Company has elected the fair value option to account for IO RMBS strips to simplify the reporting of changes in fair value.
 The IO RMBS strips are included in RMBS, at fair value, on the accompanying Consolidated Statements of Financial Condition.
-Interest income on IO RMBS strips is accrued based on the outstanding notional balance and the security's contractual terms, and amortization of any premium or discount is calculated in accordance with ASC 325-40.
-Changes in fair value are presented in Net unrealized gains (losses) on interest-only RMBS on the Consolidated Statement of Operations and Comprehensive Income (Loss).
-Included in Agency RMBS, at fair value on the Consolidated Statements of Financial condition are IO RMBS strips carried at fair value with changes in fair value reflected in earnings of \$42.8 million and \$5.1 million as of December 31, 2013 and 2012.
-Included in Non-Agency RMBS transferred to VIEs, at fair value on the Consolidated Statements of Financial condition are IO RMBS strips carried at fair value with changes in fair value reflected in earnings of \$11.7 million and \$17.0 million as of December 31, 2013 and 2012.
-Total Interest income reported on IO securities was \$29.9 million, \$23.1 million and \$32.5 million for the years ended December 31, 2013, 2012 and 2011, respectively.
+Interest income on IO RMBS strips is accrued based on the outstanding notional balance and the security's contractual terms, and amortization of any premium is calculated in accordance with ASC 325-40.
+Changes in fair value are presented in Net unrealized gains (losses) on financial instruments at fair value on the Consolidated Statement of Operations and Comprehensive Income.
+Included in Non-Agency RMBS, at fair value on the Consolidated Statements of Financial Condition are IO RMBS strips carried at fair value with changes in fair value reflected in earnings of \$214 million and \$257 million as of December 31, 2014 and 2013.
+Included in Agency RMBS, at fair value on the Consolidated Statements of Financial Condition are IO RMBS strips carried at fair value with changes in fair value reflected in earnings of \$186 million and \$43 million as of December 31, 2014 and 2013.
+Interest income reported on all IO securities was \$30 million, \$30 million and \$23 million for the years ended December 31, 2014, 2013 and 2012, respectively.

-(f) Securitized Loans Held for Investment and Related Allowance for Loan Losses
+(f) Securitized Loans Held for Investment, at cost, and Related Allowance for Loan Losses

-The Company's securitized residential mortgage loans are comprised of fixed-rate and variable-rate loans.
-Mortgage loans are designated as held for investment, and are carried at their principal balance outstanding, plus any premiums, less discounts and allowances for loan losses.
+A portion of the securitized loan portfolio which is carried at amortized cost is comprised primarily of non-conforming, single family, owner occupied, jumbo, prime loans that are not guaranteed as to repayment of principal or interest.
+These securitized loans are serviced and may be modified, in the event of a default, by a third-party servicer.
+The Company generally has the ability to approve certain loan modifications and determine the course of action to be taken as it relates to certain loans in default, including whether or not to proceed with foreclosure.
+These mortgage loans are designated as held for investment, and are carried at their principal balance outstanding, plus any premiums, less discounts and allowances for loan losses.
 Interest income on loans held for investment is recognized over the expected life of the loans using the interest method.
 Nonrefundable fees and costs related to acquiring the Company's securitized residential mortgage loans are recognized as expenses over the life of the associated debt using the interest method of amortization.
 Income recognition is suspended for loans when, based on information from the servicer, a full recovery of interest or principal becomes doubtful.
-The Company estimates the fair value of securitized loans for disclosure purposes only as described in Note 5 of these consolidated financial statements.